fenekku/Learn-Clojure-The-Hard-Way/README.rst

-Learn Clojure the Hard way to learn clojure personally.
+Learn Clojure the Hard Way to learn clojure personally.
-It's more or less a translation of Learn Ruby the Hard Way into Clojure at first.
+It's more or less a translation of Learn Ruby/C the Hard Way into Clojure at first.

 Contribute/Original Learn X the Hard Way Setup
 ==============================================